Healthcare Oversight Commission Failure in Oslo: Manipulation and Deception

 To understand the gravity of the patterns revealed in this case, it is necessary to view them in light of historical experiences with the abuse of psychiatry as an instrument of power.

-History shows that the misuse of medical authority to label individuals as “mentally ill” for unprofessional or political purposes is not a new phenomenon.
-As reflected in this case, multiple historical examples show that psychiatry has been used over time as a tool to suppress and delegitimize individuals.
+History shows that the abuse of medical authority to label individuals as “mentally ill” for unprofessional or political purposes is not a new phenomenon.
+As has also been demonstrated in this case, numerous historical experiences show that psychiatry has, over time, been used as a tool to suppress and delegitimize individuals.

-In the former Soviet Union, the so, called punitive psychiatric system was used to classify political dissidents as having “sluggish schizophrenia,” depriving them of freedom and leading to involuntary hospitalization in psychiatric institutions without scientific basis.
-In Nazi Germany, psychiatric diagnoses were used to legitimize the T4 program, which involved forced sterilizations, abuse, and in many cases the killing of thousands of people labeled as “unworthy of life.”
+In the former Soviet Union, the so called punitive psychiatric system was used to classify political dissidents as having “sluggish schizophrenia,” depriving them of their freedom and resulting in involuntary institutionalization without scientific basis.
+In Nazi Germany, psychiatric diagnoses were used to legitimize the T4 program, which involved forced sterilizations, mistreatment, and in many cases the killing of thousands of individuals deemed to have “unworthy lives.”

 Misleading the Lawyers: An Attempt to Conceal the Outcome of the Meeting